joelek/atlas/readme.md

 ### Records

-Atlas defines the `record` entity as an associative collection of `fields` where each `field` is assigned a specific `key`. `Records` are not created explicitly but rather implicitly through the `store` entity.
+Atlas defines the record entity as an associative collection of fields where each field is assigned a specific key.
+Records are not created explicitly but rather implicitly through the store entity.

 ### Orders

-Atlas defines the `order` entity as an ordering scheme using the sort-order provided by [Bedrock](https://github.com/joelek/bedrock).
+Atlas defines the order entity as an ordering scheme using the sort-order provided by [Bedrock](https://github.com/joelek/bedrock).

 ```ts
 context.createDecreasingOrder();